Scaffold a Project

 The CLI prompts you for two things:

-1. Project name — the name of the directory to create (defaults to my-model).
-The name must not conflict with an existing file or directory.
+1. Project name — the name of the directory to create.

 2. Template — the starter template to use.